sjoerdvankreel/firefly-synth-2/static/Manual.md

 The most natural setting for this is "VMix Out", but it can be set to individual oscillators, osci mix, or individual FX as well.<br/>
 The primary use case for this is to cooperate with per-voice echo.
 Per-voice echo can be applied to the voice as a whole,<br/>
 but also to individual oscis and FX.
 In which case, it is necessary to change the target accordingly, to prevent the voice echo<br/>
 from being cut short by the voice amplitude envelope.
-See the Voice Echo section and the routing overview for more details.
+See the Voice Echo section and the Signal Flow for more details.

 Balance control: this is just a straightforward stereo balancer with an optional LFO applied to it.<br/>
 Osc mix to out: controls how much the internal osci mixer stage contributes to the final voice output.